Spanish PM, Catalan separatist leader meet to relaunch talks

-BARCELONA (Reuters) - Spainish Prime Minister Pedro Sanchez will meet Catalonia’s new pro-independence regional head on Tuesday for the first time as the central government seeks to improve ties after pardoning nine jailed separatist leaders.
+BARCELONA (Reuters) -Spanish Prime Minister Pedro Sanchez will meet Catalonia’s new pro-independence regional head on Tuesday for the first time as the central government seeks to improve ties after pardoning nine jailed separatist leaders.

 The two are likely to discuss a date to resume negotiations on the region’s political conflict.